freeCodeCamp/chapter/CONTRIBUTING.md

 3. Create a fresh new branch

     Working on a separate branch for each issue helps you keep your local work copy clean.
-You should never work on the _master_ branch.
+You should never work on the _main_ branch.
 This will soil your copy of **_Chapter_** and you may have to start over with a fresh clone or fork.

-    Check that you are on _master_ as explained previously, and branch off from there by typing:
+    Check that you are on _main_ as explained previously, and branch off from there by typing:
     ```sh
     git checkout -b fix/update-readme
     ```